-During the period, the academy reviewed it's play arrangements.
+The Academy has continued to develop its Play Curriculum.
 The aim being to address the social and emotional deficits caused by long periods of social isolation.
-Following detailed research, the academy decided to sign up to the Outdoor Play and Learning (OPAL) Project.
-Initial planning and partner building work began in this financial period.
-The initiative will fully launch from September 2021.
-Our expectation of this project is that through enhanced play opportunities, our pupils will have the opportunity to develop life-long skills that will ultimately support them into adulthood.
+Following detailed research, the academy decided to sign up to the Outdoor Play and Learning (OPAL) project.
+The project launched in September 2021 and ongoing improvements continue to be made.
+Our expectation of this project is that through enhanced play opportunities, our pupils will have the opportunity to develop life-long skills that will ultimately support them into adulthood and enable them to achieve the academies vision.